 To map deployed elements to patterns, you first need to be able to administer and manage patterns.

-A pattern, or design pattern, is a concept or generic solution for a commonly occurring problem, that can be (re)used or applied repetitively and has a typical set, or structured elements.
+A pattern, or design pattern, is a concept or generic solution for a commonly occurring problem that can be (re)used or applied repetitively and has a typical set of structured elements.
 Typical application patterns are Observer, client/server, model-view-controller, and Demilitarized Zone (DMZ).

-Dragon1 supports the analysis and management of your applications using user-defined patterns, building blocks, and principles.
+Dragon1 supports analyzing and managing your applications using user-defined patterns, building blocks, and principles.

-Anti-patterns, of course, are patterns you want to get rid of.
+Anti-patterns, of course, are patterns you want to eliminate.
 Examples of anti-patterns are spaghetti code, tightly coupled interfaces, no responsive design, and rich client applications.

 Screenshot shows the Observer Design Pattern.